jmcerrejon/frodown/README.md

 ## Frontmatter + Markdown editor

-This is a simple markdown editor with frontmatter support.
-It's built with _Python_ + a great _TUI (Terminal User Interface)_ called _Textual_ (+ info at [textualize.io](https://textualize.io)).
+This is a simple markdown editor with _Frontmatter_ support.
+It's built using _Python_ + a great _TUI (Terminal User Interface)_ called _Textual_.
+More info at [textualize.io](https://textualize.io).

-It's a simple tool that I use to write my blog posts and other markdown files.
-My blog is built using [VuePress 2](https://v2.vuepress.vuejs.org) + [Hope](https://theme-hope.vuejs.press) theme.
-Visit me at https://misapuntesde.com
+It's the tool I use to write my blog posts and other markdown files.
+I built my blog using [VuePress 2](https://v2.vuepress.vuejs.org) + [Hope](https://theme-hope.vuejs.press) theme.
+You can visit me at https://misapuntesde.com

 ## Features